Quality In / Quality Out: Data quality more relevant than model choice in anomaly detection with the UGR'16: Experiments and results

-This example supports the claim that anomaly detection requires careful data quality assessment in terms of unsupervised identification of suspicious patterns in data, which has deserved little attention in the community but can be principal in the context of autonomous networks.
+This example illustrate the well-known fact that when the training data is contaminated with anomalies, ML methods decrease performance.
+Unfortunately, detecting such anomalies in real-life data has deserved little attention in the community but can be principal in the context of autonomous networks.
 In this real example, the proper selection of observations (and features) was by far more relevant than the choice of the ML method employed.